entornoseducativos/moodle-mod_qrcode/README.txt

     l) Click "Add functions"

-    m) Create a user named "GradeQR App"

-    n) Go to Site administrator > Users > Permissions > Assign system roles
+    m) Go to Site administrator > Users > Permissions > Assign system roles

-    o) Click on "App"
+    n) Click on "App"

-    p) Add the "GradeQR App" user to the "Existing users" list
+    o) Add a user to the "Existing users" list.
+Let's pretend this user's name is Tommy Teacher (generally this would be a teacher for a course).

-    q) Go to Site administration > Plugins > Web services > Manage protocals and enable the REST protocol
+    p) Go to Site administration > Plugins > Web services > Manage protocals and enable the REST protocol

-    r) Go to Site administration > Plugins > Web services > Manage tokens and click "Add"
+    q) Go to Site administration > Plugins > Web services > Manage tokens and click "Add"

-        - User: GradeQR App
+        - User: "Tommy Teacher" (the same user you assigned to the App role).

         - Service: GradeQR Web Service

-        - Click "Save changes
+        - Click "Save changes"

-For some reason, I have to enable guest access to my courses in order to use the token.
-If you know how to make tokens work without enabling guest access, please share.

-3)
+    r) Make sure "Tommy Teacher" (the user you assigned to the App role and created a token for) is enrolled in the course.

+Note: If you enable guest access for a course, anyone the administrator has created a token for will be able to scan QR codes for students in that course.

+Note: Restricting a non-editing teacher's access to students by placing them together in a group within a course has no effect on how the gradeqr app works.
+These teachers will still have the ability to scan QR codes for anyone in the course (even students outside their group).

+3) Install and Configure the App

+    Android

         a) Download and install the app from https://sites.google.com/site/mbbackus/gradeqr

         b) Set the token.

         c) Create an assignment and scan it.

+    iOS

+        a) Contact me via http://www.akrobotnerd.com/contact-me and ask for a beta version of the GradeQR app for iOS.